ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 # CSDM in Practice
 A practical guide implementing ServiceNow CSDM

-Version 20240813
+Version 20240825

 # Safe Harbor Statement

-This guide is <ins>a way</ins> to implement the Common Service Data Model (CSDM) on the ServiceNow platform.
-I am not bold enough to say this guide is <ins>the way</ins>.
-The CSDM framework is an ever evolving design modeling structure by engineers at ServiceNow, if anyone can state the exact way to implement the CSDM it is them.
-So, your mileage may vary on what you can take away from this guide.
-Your best path forward is listening, understanding, and collaborating with others.
+This guide provides one approach to implementing the Common Service Data Model (CSDM) on the ServiceNow platform.
+However, I'm not bold enough to claim that it's the definitive way.
+The CSDM framework continually evolves through the efforts of engineers at ServiceNow, and if anyone can state the exact way to implement CSDM, it's them.
+Therefore, your mileage may vary in terms of takeaways from this guide.
+Your best path forward lies in listening, understanding, and collaborating with others.

 # About

-This guide comes from experience gained from my employer; which will stay unsaid.
-The examples are real world everyday practical implementation examples that anyone can use.
-What you take away from this guide is hopefully ideas how to implement the CSDM in your organization.
+As someone working at a moderately large manufacturing multi-conglomerate, I've had the opportunity to collaborate with eight distinct business units (which I refer to as clients).
+Each client operates independently within the broader context of the business, with its own IT department.
+My role involves ensuring that all eight clients use the same instance of ServiceNow.

-I have the fortune to work at a moderately large manufacturing multi-conglomerate that has multiple (8 at this time) distinct business units (which I call clients as I am in corporate IT) covering a wide range of brands and products.
-What is unique about the business arrangement is each client is federated entity within the broader context of the business, with each client possessing their own independent IT department.
-I work at the corporate office and my job to to ensure that the enterprise (aka 8 clients) collaborate on the same instance of ServiceNow.
+In this guide, I'll share real-world examples of how to implement the Configuration and Service Data Model (CSDM) effectively.
+Whether you're part of a large organization or a smaller team, these insights can help streamline your processes and enhance collaboration.

-__TLDR;__ the experience of this guide is built on getting 8 different clients, that see the world differently, have opposing agendas, and barely aligned priorities into using a single instance of ServiceNow.
+__TL;DR:__ In this guide, I share practical insights on implementing the Configuration and Service Data Model (CSDM) within your organization.
+Drawing from real-world examples, I discuss how to streamline processes and enhance collaboration across distinct business units.
+Whether you're part of a large enterprise or a smaller team, these insights can help you effectively use ServiceNow.

 # Introduction